-- Avoid fully opening the throttle!
+Avoid fully opening the throttle!

-8.3 Starting power of lithium-ion batteries at low temperatures (all EU/CN models, XCF-W)
+8.3 Starting power of lithium-ion batteries at low temperatures

-Lithium-ion batteries are far lighter than lead batteries, have a low self-discharge rate, and have more starting power at temperatures over $15\ ^{\circ}\text{C}\ (60\ ^{\circ}\text{F})$.
+Lithium-ion batteries are far lighter than lead batteries, have a low self-discharge rate, and have more starting power at temperatures over $15~^{\circ}\text{C}$ (60 $^{\circ}\text{F}$).
 At low temperatures, however, the starting power of lithium-ion batteries drops to below that of lead batteries.

 Multiple starting attempts may be needed.
 Press the start button for 5 seconds, and wait 30 seconds between attempts.
-The pauses are necessary so that the heat created can distribute through the lithium-ion battery and the 12-V battery is not damaged.
-If the charged lithium-ion battery is unable to actuate the starter motor or does so only weakly when temperatures are below 15 °C (60 °F), the battery is not faulty but needs to be warmed up internally to increase its starting power (current output).
+The pauses are necessary so that the heat created can distribute through the lithium-ion battery and the lithium-ion battery is not damaged.
+If the charged lithium-ion battery is unable to actuate the electric starter when temperatures are below 15 °C (60 °F), the battery is not faulty, but needs to be warmed up internally to increase its starting power (current output).

 The starting power increases as the battery warms up.